 Bad ground can crop up unexpectedly espire intrusive surveys.
 Bad weather can extend the time line.
 There is nothing you can do about this other than maintain a tight mangement strategy and have a contingency fund of around 10% for most project and 20% for those where there are known site problems or where you're planning a basement.

 Self-build projects often have cost overruns.
-Something these are due to unknown factors but, most times, they are due to elective factors such as more expensive kitchen units or bathroom suites.
+Something these are due to unknown factors but, often, they're due to elective factors such as more expensive kitchen units or bathroom suites.
 And that's what the contingency is there for.

-Very few self-build projects end in financial disaster, so long as the budget is kept in mind and those that do overrun on cost are usually save by the margin or profit that is built into every properly conceived project.
+Very few self-build projects end in financial disaster as long as the budget is kept in mind.
+Those that do overrun on cost are usually save by the margin or profit that is built into every properly conceived project.